2youyou2/shader-graph/README.md

 # **Shader Graph Tool**

 **Shader Graph Tool** (Based on Cocos Creator 3D v1.1.1) can import **Unity Shader Graph** files as Cocos Creator Effect files.

-**Unity Shader Graph** has more than 200 Shader Nodes, we had implemented about 100 Shader Nodes of them.
+**Note** : **Unity Shader Graph** has more than 200 Shader Nodes, we had implemented about 100 Shader Nodes of them.
 Still working hard on it.

 # Install